abelom/firmware_ME7/README.md

 I have never sold anything of this, and not replaced header in any binary given away.

-I belive in sharing benefits all, and if you just ask kindly you can use my code as you want.
+I belive that sharing benefits everyone, so just ask polite if you need any of my code.
+If edidting the author are needed for some reason, just ask first.

 I dont care about who wrote what, and think the whole mine/yours mentality belongs in the sandbox.

 Below are a example of the person acusing me are the only one actually replacing the name.